-Since a delay in reporting a find of TT may result in damage or loss to the item, and since the evidence of condition at discovering may be significant, any find of possible TT should be reported as soon as possible to Treasure Trove Unit (TTU), c/o the National Museums of Scotland, Chambers Street, Edinburgh, the local Procurator Fiscal or to the QLTR Office, Edinburgh (Failure to report a find promptly and hand it over for assessment may result in prosecution for theft or reset).
-(QLTR's postal address is: Queen's and Lord Treasurer's Remembrancer Office, Unit 5, 14a South St Andrew Street, Edinburgh, EH2 2AZ)
+Since a delay in reporting a find of TT may result in damage or loss to the item, and since the evidence of condition at discovering may be significant, any find of possible TT should be reported as soon as possible to Treasure Trove Unit (TTU), c/o National Museums Scotland, Chambers Street, Edinburgh.
+(Failure to report a find promptly and hand it over for assessment may result in prosecution for theft or reset).

-The finder of TT has no legal claim to a reward, but in practice the QLTR will arrange for payment of an ex-gratia award, up to full market value.
-The ex-gratia award may be withheld or adjusted if the finder does not promptly report the discovery and hand over the item found, having treated it with care while it was under his control.
-The Scottish Archaeological Finds Allocation Panel (SAFAP) (the successor to the TTAP set up in 1969 to advise the QLTR) recommends whether any item reported as TT should be disclaimed - in which case it is returned to the finder - and when claimed, to which museum the item of TT is to be allocated.
-SAFAP also recommends the amount of each ex-gratia award, having considered the current market value.
+The finder of TT has no legal claim to a reward, but in practice the QLTR will normally arrange for payment of an ex-gratia payment for finds other than by organised archaeological fieldwork up to full market value if a find is allocated to a museum.
+The ex-gratia payment may however be withheld or adjusted if the finder has behaved inappropriately or the find has been mistreated - for example if the finder does not promptly report the discovery and hand over the item found, having treated it with care while it was under his control.
+The Scottish Archaeological Finds Allocation Panel (SAFAP) (the successor to the TTAP set up in 1969 to advise the QLTR) recommends to which museum the item of TT is to be allocated.
+SAFAP also recommends the amount of each ex-gratia payment, having considered the current market value.

-Where Procurators Fiscal are involved in matters of Treasure Trove, they should ensure that full details of the find and of the finder are taken, so that the reward can in due course be paid, or, if the Crown waives its right to the find, so that the item can be returned to the finder (to keep or dispose of as he or she chooses).
+Where Procurators Fiscal are involved in matters of Treasure Trove, they should ensure that full details of the find and of the finder are taken, so that the ex-gratia payment can in due course be paid, or, if the Crown disclaims its right to the find, so that the item can be returned to the finder (to keep or dispose of as he or she chooses).